 - 1) Name;

 - 2) Date of Birth;

 - 3) Place of Birth;

 - 4) Passport Number;

 - 5) Date of Passport Issuance;

-- 6) Place of Passport Issuance; and,
+- 6) Place of Passport Issuance; and

-- 7) Name of Country.
+- 7) Name of Country

-NOTE: The Vienna Convention on Consular Relations (VCCR) requires that the foreign national's consulate be notified "without delay", of the right to access the foreign national and provide consular assistance.
+NOTE: The Vienna Convention on Consular Relations (VCCR) requires that the foreign national's consulate be notified "without delay," of the right to access the foreign national and provide consular assistance.
 Therefore, a notification of the location of the detention and the circumstances surrounding the arrest shall occur, as soon as reasonably possible.
-In the case of an arrest followed by a detention, the foreign national shall be advised of the possibility of a consular notification before he/she has been placed in the Detention Section.
+In the case of an arrest followed by a detention, the foreign national shall be advised of the possibility of a consular notification before they have been placed in the Detention Section.

 - f) The Warrant Services Desk personnel will establish and maintain a log of all consular notifications made by the Department.
-When a notification is made, the log should indicate the following information: - 1) That the foreign national was informed of the consular notification; - 2) The date and time; - 3) Whether or not the suspect requested consular officials to be notified; - 4) The name and code number of the arresting officer; - 5) The name of the Watch Commander/Precinct Commander who made the notification; and, - 6) If any documentation of the contact is available, i.e. faxed information, et cetera, it should be saved and attached to the logbook, if appropriate.
+When a notification is made, the log should indicate the following information: - 1) That the foreign national was informed of the consular notification; - 2) The date and time; - 3) Whether or not the suspect requested consular officials to be notified; - 4) The name and code number of the arresting officer;

+Page 6 of 12 General Order 1-10 - (03/13/2025) PROCEDURE FOR CONSULAR NOTIFICATION OF FOREIGN NATIONALS

+- 5) The name of the Watch Commander/Precinct Commander who made the notification; and - 6) If any documentation of the contact is available, i.e. faxed information, et cetera, it should be saved and attached to the logbook, if appropriate.
 Officers should also maintain their own documentation. - 4.
-A consular official shall be notified whenever a guardianship or trusteeship is being considered with respect to a foreign national who is a minor or who is incompetent.

-Page 6 of 12 General Order 1-10 - (02/21/2019) PROCEDURE FOR CONSULAR NOTIFICATION OF FOREIGN NATIONALS

-- 5. A consular official shall be notified whenever any Department member becomes aware of the death of a foreign national.
-While the VCCR does not specifically mention serious injuries, U.S. State Department guidance encourages law enforcement officials to notify consular officers if a foreign national is in such a critical condition (e.g. coma, life-support, ICU, etc.) that notification would be in the national's best interest. - D. Documentation of Incidents:
+A consular official shall be notified whenever a guardianship or trusteeship is being considered with respect to a foreign national who is a minor or who is incompetent. - 5.
+A consular official shall be notified whenever any Department member becomes aware of the death of a foreign national.
+While the VCCR does not specifically mention serious injuries, U.S. State Department guidance encourages law enforcement officials to notify consular officers if a foreign national is in such a critical condition (e.g. coma, life-support, ICU, etc.) that notification would be in the foreign national's best interest.

+D. Documentation of Incidents: